adnodev/adno-views-tag/README.md

 <script src="adno-display-tags.js"></script>
 ```

-You can also add [Classless](https://classless.de/) inside your page header for a more attractive layout
-and to access some options.
+You can also add [Classless](https://classless.de/) or [Bootstrap](https://getbootstrap.com/) CSS framewok for a more attractive layout and to access some options.

 ```html
 <link rel="stylesheet" href="https://classless.de/classless-tiny.css">